Bundesautobahn 45: Trajectory

 The A 45 branches off the A 2 at the Dortmund Nord-West intersection, passes through the eastern Ruhr area and enters the Sauerland near Hagen.
 It then enters the Siegerland and the state of Hesse, where the A 45 is joined by the A 66 between the interchanges Hanauer Kreuz and Langenselbolder Dreieck.
 A short stretch of road, between junctions Alzenau and Mainhausen, is on Bavarian territory, then the A 45 merges with the A 3 at the interchange Seligenstädter Dreieck in the state of Hesse, just to the west of the Bavarian city of Aschaffenburg.
 The Rahmede viaduct near Lüdenscheid was closed on 2 December 2021, due to damage to its structure.
-It is to be demolished and replaced.
+It was demolished in May 2023 and is due to be replaced.